elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 ### Deprecating the `immutable` field

+To ensure backward compatibility and avoid breaking changes, we will deprecate the `immutable` field but keep it within the rule schema, asking our users to stop relying on this field in Detection API responses.
+During the migration period, we want to keep the value of the `immutable` field in sync with the `rule_source` fields: this means that for all rules that have a `immutable` value of `true`, the `rule_source` field will always be of type `'external'`.
+Viceversa, rules with `immutable: false` will have a `rule_source` field of type `'internal'`.

+This means, however, that there will be a change in behaviour of the `immutable` field: with the release of the feature, rules with the `immutable: true` value will now be customizable by the user, which is not the current behaviour.

 In order to mark the `immutable` field as deprecated, and making sure that our application and API users are aware that the field has been deprecated and replaced by the `rule_source` field, we will communicate this change in three ways:

 1. via updates to the documentation of all endpoints that return `RuleResponse` types